ManuGithubSteam/LinJarK/README.md

 FRONTEND: Simon
 -----------------

-Great program, it is very powerful and heart of this project the dev is also really helpful and nice guy!
+Great program, it is very powerful and heart of this project the Dev is also really helpful and nice guy!
 I use Simon to do various things from me:

 - Break down the functionality of the scripts into modules (called Scenarios), so someone can only use the "Search" module and don't has to install all the other modules like Translation etc.
 - It is possible to train the speech model with it to your voice so it understands you better (very important)